NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-For dependency conditions with low samples, the following lumpings are used in progressive order until there are enough samples: 1) lumping buildings into Single-Family and Multi-Family only, 2) lumping buildings into Single-Family and Multi-Family only and lumping nearby climate zones within A/B regions and separately 7AK and 8AK 3) lumping all building types together and lumping climate zones within A/B regions and separately 7AK and 8AK, 4) Owner and Renter are is lumped together which at this point only modifies AK distributions.Vacant units (for which Tenure = 'Not Available') are assumed to follow the same distribution as occupied  units; Cooling setpoint arguments need to be assigned.
+- \For dependency conditions with low samples, the following lumpings are used in progressive order until there are enough samples: 1) lumping buildings into Single-Family and Multi-Family only, 2) lumping buildings into Single-Family and Multi-Family only and lumping nearby climate zones within A/B regions and separately 7AK and 8AK 3) lumping all building types together and lumping climate zones within A/B regions and separately 7AK and 8AK, 4) Owner and Renter are is lumped together which at this point only modifies AK distributions.Vacant units (for which Tenure = 'Not Available') are assumed to follow the same distribution as occupied  units

+- \Cooling setpoint arguments need to be assigned.
 A cooling setpoint of None corresponds to 95 F, but is not used by OpenStudio-HPXML.
 No cooling energy is expected.

 Arguments
 *********